Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Discussion

-\paragraph{Stellar Age} In Figure \ref{fig:beast_cmd} ($e,f$), we plot the average ages of stars across the CMD.
+\paragraph{Stellar Age} In Figures \ref{fig:beast_cmd_lmc} and \ref{fig:beast_cmd_smc} ($c, h, m$), we plot the average ages of stars across the CMD.
 We find that age is spatially correlated with initial mass, i.e. higher-mass stars ($M> 4\ M_{\odot}$) tend to be less than 100 Myrs old, whereas lower-mass ($M < 1\ M_{\odot}$) tend to be greater than 10 Gyrs old.
 For higher-mass stars in the SMC, there is a gradient in age, with redder stars being more evolved.

-\paragraph{Metallicity} In Figure \ref{fig:beast_cmd} ($g,h$), we plot the average metallicities and find notable differences between the distributions in the SMC and the LMC.
+\paragraph{Metallicity} In Figures \ref{fig:beast_cmd_lmc} and \ref{fig:beast_cmd_smc} ($d, i, n$), we plot the average metallicities and find notable differences between the distributions depending on the number of filters in both the SMC and the LMC.
 In the SMC, there is a gradient in metallicity from $3\mbox{--}20\%\ Z_{\odot}$, perpendicular to the main sequence where redder sources are more metal-rich.
 This metallicity gradient could explain why the single-metallicity isochrones plotted in Figure \ref{fig:eg_cmd} did not perfectly match the observed population distribution on the CMD.
 By comparison, the median metallicity for most sources in the RGB and RC is $\sim10\%\ Z_{\odot}$, similar to spectroscopic studies from APOGEE of RGB stars in the LMC \citep{povick2024}.
 In the LMC, the median metallicity for main sequence stars is more homogeneous ($20\mbox{--}30\%\ Z_{\odot}$), and both MS and RGB/RC metallicities are on average much greater than the SMC, $25\%\ Z_{\odot}$ compared to $10\%\ Z_{\odot}$.
 In both galaxies, high-mass stars ($M > 4\ M_{\odot}$) show the highest amount of enrichment, at $50\%\ Z_{\odot}$, whereas low-mass stars ($M<0.7\ M_{\odot}$) are the least enriched ($<3\%\ Z_{\odot}$).